a. General Information

 English Students whose knowledge of German allows may also take a limited number of regular law courses for German students if space is available.

-For further information, please contact Ms. Kasia Kwietniewska: firstname.lastname@example.org.
+For further information, please contact Ms. Kasia Kwietniewska, Director of the International Office: firstname.lastname@example.org.

 e.
 English-language Courses

 Bucerius offers an array of English-language courses intended for exchange students.
-A list of courses offered during the 2021-2022 academic year is available here.
-The curriculum for the 2022-2023 academic year will be similar; the curriculum will be available online when it has been finalized.
+A list of courses offered during the 2022-2023 academic year is available here.

 f.
 Academic Requirement for Admissions Exchange Program